aseemrb/aseemrb.github.io/tabs/projects.md

       </div>
       <div class="card-body">
         <p class="card-text">
         A decentralised art marketplace where digital art can be sold as <a href="https://hackernoon.com/non-fungible-tokens-5ba83906b275">NFTs</a>.
 Users bid and artists accept it and sign over a copy of the art in <i>any</i> currency they like.
-See the <a href="https://coinlist.co/build/0x/projects/02411ccc-ce9f-404b-8c6d-614b29063db7">project</a> at <a href="https://coinlist.co/build/0x/">0x + Coinlist hackathon</a>.
+See the <a href="https://coinlist.co/build/0x/projects/02411ccc-ce9f-404b-8c6d-614b29063db7">project page</a>.
         </p>
       </div>
     </div>